 The Explanation of Benefits is a statement that you receive every month that you use your Medicare Part D prescription drug benefits.
 This statement is sent to you by your plan, and provides you with complete information regarding the prescription drug services that you have received.
 Also included in your EOB are any payments and costs that you are responsible for.
 The EOB is not a bill, but rather a statement from your plan that is provided for your convenience.

 More commonly known as the drug list, the formulary is a list of drugs that are covered by the plan.
 Blue MedicareRx formularies feature 5 drug tiers, or levels.
 Generally, drugs on tier 1 are less expensive than drugs on tier 5.

 The limit of coverage you receive under the initial coverage stage.
-In 2020, the initial coverage stage ends if or when you and your plan have spent $4,020 on covered drugs.

 The Initial Election period is a 7-month period of time that begins 3 months prior to your 65th birthday, continues through the month of your 65th birthday, and extends three months after your 65th birthday.

 A Medicare Prescription Drug Plan may be either a stand-alone Prescription Drug Plan that you can join if you have Original Medicare or a Medigap/Medicare Supplement plan, or a Medicare Advantage plan (or other health plan) that includes Medicare prescription drug coverage in the plan.